TheOdinProject/curriculum/web_development_basics/web_development_basics.md

 ## Principles of Good Programming
 Estimated Time: 1 hrs

 There are a handful of generally accepted principles of good programming.
 You'll hear them used by name more than a few times in the coming months but it's good to get familiar with them up front.
-Christopher Diggins has compiled a healthy list of them in [this blog post](http://www.artima.com/weblogs/viewpost.jsp?thread=331531).
+Christopher Diggins has compiled a healthy list of them in [this blog post](http://www.artima.com/weblogs/viewpost.jsp?thread=331531) that you should check out.

 ## Other "Dumb" (or frequently asked) Questions Answered